Perets': Perets

 The magazine's circulation reached the number of 3.000.000 in the late 1970s when it was close to rivaling the now-defunct Moscow-based Russian-language magazine Krokodil.
 At its peak in 1986 Perets issued 3,3 million copies and was one of the most popular Soviet humour magazines.

 In independent Ukraine the circulation of the magazine fell to around 13.000 copies.
 In December 2013 the magazine was deprived of state financing by authorities of Viktor Yanukovych and ceased its publications in early 2014.
 However, in 2017 it was revived by volunteers and started to be spread on subscription by post.
 Because of the rise in printing expenses and Ukrposhta's refusal to deliver the magazine to remote villages, starting from January 2020 the magazine transferred its publication to a fully electronic format.

 Employees

-Main employees: Ostap Vyshnya, Yuriy Vukhnal (Ivan Kovtun), Yukhym Gedz (Oleksa Savitsky), Antosha Ko (A. Gak), B. Simantsiv, K. Kotko (M. Lyubchenko) and others.
+Ostap Vyshnya, Yuriy Vukhnal (Ivan Kovtun), Yukhym Gedz (Oleksa Savitsky), Antosha Ko (A. Gak), B. Simantsiv, K. Kotko (M. Lyubchenko) and others.
 The great popularity of the magazine was ensured by Ostap Vyshnya, who, according to some literary critics, was the most popular writer after Taras Shevchenko.

+Illustrators

-Illustrators: O. Khvostenko-Khvostov, O. Dovzhenko, A. Petrytsky, K. Agnit, O. Kozyurenko, L. Kaplan and others.
+O. Khvostenko-Khvostov, O. Dovzhenko, A. Petrytsky, K. Agnit, O. Kozyurenko, L. Kaplan and others.